 4.4.3.
-FOCUS FUNCTIONS
+FOCUS

-The camera focus may be adjusted manual y using the NEAR and FAR controls.
+The camera focus may be adjusted manually using the NEAR and FAR controls.

 As the auto focus function is always on, a manual setting made using NEAR and FAR will be kept only until a pan, tilt or zoom command is used.
 In this case, auto focus will adjust focus automatically again.